openlith/lang-bmb/README.md

 ## Logic over Luck: Design by Contract

 In BMB, documentation and implementation are fused.
-The "Contract" is the source of truth, ensuring that the machine (and the AI writing for it) never operates in a vacuum.
+The "Contract" is the source of truth, ensuring that the code never operates in a vacuum of assumptions.

 ```bmb
 @node divide